marczaku/103-csharp-structured/2-loops/slides/README.md

 100
 ```

-- This time, the number `100` was still printed, because it was printed first, and then it was checked, whether it's smaller than `3`.
+- This time, the number `100` was still printed, because it was printed first, and afterwards it was checked, whether `101 < 3`
-- While the `while` loop would first check, whether 100 is smaller than 3 and then not print the number anymore.
+- While the `while` loop would first check the condition `100 < 3` and then not print the number at all.

 ## 10. For Loops